readingcapital/readingcapital.github.io/volume-2/index.md

 * This accumulation includes simple reproduction.

-* means of subsistence producing capitals must expand in anticipation of expansion elsewhere and must produce commodity hoards which are only realised by workers yet to be hired by department I.
+* Means of subsistence producing capitals must expand in anticipation of expansion elsewhere and must produce commodity hoards which are only realised by workers yet to be hired by department I.